JeffBelgum/configclasses/README.md

   - [ ] Some sources might be case-insensitive.
   - [ ] Async/Sync versions of sources
   - [ ] Research and design push updates (as opposed to polling updates)
+  - [ ] Better error messages when config values are missing from all sources
+  - [ ] Audit exception types raised.
   - [ ] Comprehensive docs
          Includes docs on adding your own sources.